Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Introduction

 \citet{sph:psph:cummins-rudman:jcp:1999} proposed a family of projection based schemes for incompressible fluids. \citet{isph:shao:lo:awr:2003} and \citet{isph:hu-adams:jcp:2007} proposed incompressible SPH (ISPH) schemes which satisfy incompressibility by solving a pressure-Poisson equation.
 These approaches eliminate the need for evolving the pressure at the sound speed and this significantly increases the allowed time steps.
 The difficulty with the projection and incompressible schemes is the requirement to solve a linear system of equations which can be time consuming and involved.
 Recently, a Predictive-Corrective ISPH (PCISPH)~\cite{pcisph:acm_tog:2009} has been proposed for use in the graphics community for rapid simulation of incompressible fluids.
 A more accurate and efficient scheme has been proposed called the Implicit-Incompressible SPH (IISPH) \cite{iisph:ihmsen:tvcg-2014}.
 The IISPH is matrix-free, and very efficient.
 It has been shown to be close to an order of magnitude faster than traditional schemes.
 However, the IISPH can be more involved to implement than many of the traditional WCSPH-based schemes.
+Recently, another fast and matrix-free implementation of the ISPH method has been proposed~\cite{sisph}.

 In this paper we propose a new scheme for weakly-compressible fluid flows.
 Our paper takes inspiration from the Artificial Compressiblility-based Incompressible SPH (ACISPH) scheme proposed by \citet{sph:acisph:cpc:2017}.
 Our scheme uses a different formulation that is also very efficient.
 The original scheme was not noted in particular for its efficiency.
 We propose an original derivation and suggest many improvements that make the proposed scheme efficient.
 The performance is significantly better than that of the traditional WCSPH schemes and comparable to that of the ISPH schemes without sacrificing any accuracy or being unduly hard to implement.
 Our approach employs the classic artificial compressibility of \citet{art-compr-chorin-jcp-67} in a dual-time stepped framework.
 We call the resulting scheme, DTSPH for Dual-Time stepped SPH.